-An amendment to Australia's national environment law, the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) was introduced into Federal Parliament on 13 March 2013, to provide that water resources are a matter of national environmental significance, in relation to coal seam gas and large coal mining development.
+Australia's national environment law, the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), was amended in June 2013, to provide that water resources are a matter of national environmental significance, in relation to coal seam gas and large coal mining development.

 The water trigger allows the impacts of proposed coal seam gas and large coal mining developments on water resources to be comprehensively assessed at a national level.

 The Department has released significant impact guidelines to assist any person who proposes to take an action which involves a CSG development or a large coal mining development to decide whether the action will have or is likely to have a significant impact on a water resource.

 - Significant Impact Guidelines 1.3: Coal seam gas and large coal mining developments - impacts on water resources

 Independent review of the Water trigger

 An independent review of the Water Trigger must be carried out in accordance with section 25 of the EPBC Amendment Bill 2013.
 The independent review will also serve as the post-implementation review, a requirement of Australian Government policy, as set out by the Office of Best Practice Regulation (OBPR) guidelines.